ChrissyBeans/ChrissyBeans/README.md

 .

 BYI, I'm often quiet!
 I'm also often very forgetful, and I can apologize a lot!
 Also, do not try to friend me without ever talking to me, I will not accept it.
 (Also please do not copy or inspo any of my avatars!
-Ask for inspo, but respect it if i say no!)
+Ask for inspo, but respect my answer if I say no!)

 .